TRUMPF-IoT/cdeDocs/docs/TheBook/TechnologyTutorial.md

 Use this section to looks at all connected nodes and learn about what Services they consist of.
 The CMyVisitorLog plugin is able to identify connecting nodes by their "Footprint of Services" for accurate reporting.

-### cdeStatus.aspx?SYSLOG
+#### cdeStatus.aspx?SYSLOG
 A very important diagnostics tool is the System Log (SYSLOG).
 It prints all internal messages that help developers and system administrator to identify issues.

 The amount of verbose output is determined by the "DebugLevel".
 > you can find the DebugLevel in line 54 of the program.cs.
-The higher the level the more output the System Log will generate. ***BEWARE: more output also means more load on the system by the log.
+The higher the level the more output the System Log will generate. ***BEWARE: more output also means more load on the system caused by the log.
 We do not recommend any setting over 1 (Essential) for production systems!***

 If you are running your local host from the command line, you will see all the System Log entries in the console as well.

 Like all other tables on the cdeStatus page, you can export the content to a CSV file for external analyses.
 Also almost all tables in these sections can be sorted by clicking on one of the headers.

-### Securing the cdeStatus.aspx page
+#### Securing the cdeStatus.aspx page

 For production system you might not want to expose the cdeStatus page to any user.